-As the La Lega case demonstrates, the opacity of the energy sector makes it an ideal vehicle for concealing illicit foreign contributions.
-Russian dominance in the European energy industry offers it the chance to interfere in Western democracies at multiple stages in the delivery process: using local companies as delivery intermediaries in order to enrich favored local elites, laundering money through energy firms to conduct political financing, and using political and economic leverage to push European countries to pursue energy decisions that expand Russia’s influence, such as the Nord Stream 2 project.
+The La Lega case demonstrates what ASD Senior Fellow Kristine Berzina describes as the opacity of the energy sector and its suitability for concealing illicit foreign contributions.
+Dominance in the European energy industry offers Russia the opportunity to interfere in Western democracies at multiple stages in the delivery process: using local companies as delivery intermediaries in order to enrich favored local elites, laundering money through energy firms to conduct political financing, and using projects such as Nord Stream 2 to strengthen Russia’s political and economic leverage over European countries.

 Russia seeks to take advantage of legal loopholes, and in some cases breaks European and American laws, to pursue its foreign policy goals.
 That some European populists have shown few qualms in helping them do so represents a major long-term threat to European cohesion.
-European and North American policymakers should pinpoint loopholes in financing law to close, but should also be more assiduous in enforcing laws that are already on the books.
+Josh Rudolph notes that some far-right parties are willing to make a Faustian pact with the Kremlin to the detriment of their country’s own interests and sovereignty, allowing “the Westward march of Russian attempts to undermine free democracies.”
+In response, European and North American policymakers should pinpoint loopholes in financing law to close, and should also be more assiduous in enforcing laws that are already on the books.
 Government inaction and bureaucratic inertia are cracks in the rule of law that Russia can and will continue to use to its advantage.